 Send and Receive Email in Gmail with Custom Domain

-Did you know that you can also send and receive email from custom domains within Gmail?
+Did you know that you can also send and receive emails from custom domains within Gmail?
 Lots of people juggle multiple business and personal emails in today’s busy world, and consolidating them saves time from having to bounce around a lot.
 One easy way to do this is to simply use a G Suite email.
-However, these cost $5 per month.
+However, these cost $5 per month but comes with a lot of extras.
 And if you are juggling multiple email addresses this can add up quite fast.
 We are going to show you a much cheaper solution that you might not have considered.

 - 1 personal Gmail account (email@example.com)